JuniorDiasOliveira/TddExampleComponent/README.md

-# Project developed to learn/teach front TDD
+# Project developed to learn/teach TDD in the front-end
-> Using karma, jasmine and phantomjs, and Miligram as CSS lib
+> Using Karma, Jasmine, AngularJS 1.5, PhantomJs as browser and Miligram as CSS lib

 ## TODO
 - Turn the controller and HTML into a separated component.